IndicoDataSolutions/virga/README.md

 You can create a new project by running `virga new new_app --webui --graphql --auth`.
 This command will generate the new project with the given flags.
 General command usage is available with `virga new --help`.

-> Note: To avoid GitHub HTTPS authentication every time a project is generated, set the `GITHUB_ACCESS_TOKEN` to a valid GitHub access token.
+> Note: To use SSH authentication instead of HTTPS authentication every time a project is generated, set the `GIT_USE_SSH` to `True`.
+This will force all generated projects to use SSH authentication with cloning Virga as a dependency submodule.

 ---